dotnet/runtime/src/libraries/Microsoft.Extensions.Configuration.Binder/README.md

 Some contributions might change the logic emitted by the generator.
 We maintain baseline [source files](https://github.com/dotnet/runtime/tree/e3e9758a10870a8f99a93a25e54ab2837d3abefc/src/libraries/Microsoft.Extensions.Configuration.Binder/tests/SourceGenerationTests/Baselines) to track the code emitted to handle some core binding scenarios.

 If the emitted code changes, these tests will fail locally and\or during continuous integration checks.
 You would need to update the baseline source files, manually or by using a combination of:
+- The `/p:UpdateBaselines=true` switch when building `Microsoft.Extensions.Configuration.Binder` in order to use `InterceptableAttributeVersion` for testing and\or updating the baselines.
-- The `/p:UpdateBaselines=true` switch when building `Microsoft.Extensions.Configuration.Binder`.
+- The `/p:UpdateBaselines=true` switch when building `Microsoft.Extensions.Configuration.Binder.SourceGeneration.Tests` in order to update the test baseline files.
 - The `RepoRootDir` environment variable.
 - The optional `InterceptableAttributeVersion` environment variable.